RevenueHunt/docs/docs/reference/quiz-builder.md

 - **Select variant** - Default text on the product tile if the recommended product has variants grouped. | Results Page

-- **No variants** - Default text on the product tile if the product has variants grouped but the  product has no varaints. | Results Page
+- **No variants** - Default text on the product tile if the product has variants grouped but the product has no variants. | Results Page

 **Helpers**